 Selection of YEAR 3 Clerkships

 Students choose their MS3 schedule through a lottery process towards the end of their second year.
-They choose a template schedule for each half of the year (one half of 6 week rotations, one half for 4 and 8 week rotations), their family medicine site and their elective block through a lottery process.
+They choose a template schedule for each half of the year (one half of 6 week rotations, one half for 4 and 8 week rotations), their family medicine site and their elective block.
 Students are randomly given alternating lottery numbers for each round of the lottery.
-Students choose their schedule based on their lottery number, and availability at the time of their selection.
+Students choose their schedule based on their lottery number, and availability of clerkship and site at the time of their selection.

-In the situation where a student must have a particular schedule and location, their assignments will be scheduled prior to the lottery.
+In a situation where a student must have a particular schedule and location, his or her assignment will be scheduled prior to the lottery.
 A student may request a particular schedule for extraordinary, extenuating circumstances such as when (s)he is the primary care taker for a family member or when (s)he has a personal issue requiring the student to remain in a specific geographic area.
-Requests for a particular schedule must be made to the Office of Student Affairs or Education by January 15th of their second year.
+Requests for a particular schedule must be made to the Office of Student Affairs or Education by January 15th of the second year.
 The Student Affairs or Education Deans must approve all requests.

 If a student wishes to change his/her schedule once the assignments have been made, (s)he must request the change through the senior coordinator in the Clerkship Office.
 Requests for schedule changes must be made at least four weeks prior to the start of the block/rotation.
 No schedule changes may be made within four weeks of the start of the rotation without approval of the Student Affairs or Education Deans.
 If the requested rotation/site is unavailable, students will be put on a waitlist.